BioproductivityInformaticsResearchTeam/Minami_etal_2025/README.md

 salmon_PDMA_RNA-seq.py: Python script used for RNA-seq read mapping with salomn to generate read counts/TPM-based gene expression dataset, which was original data for Fig5e and Fig5f.

-U-test.Rmd: R script (mrkdown) used to run Mann-Whitney U test about geographic distribution of the Brachypodium ecotypes
+U-test.Rmd: R script (mrkdown) used to run Wilcoxon rank-sum U test about geographic distribution of the Brachypodium ecotypes

 Minami_etal_BdTOM1_ecotype_allele_latlong.xlsx: Latitude and longitude data of the Brachypodium ecotypes

+Violin_plot_and_Wilcoxon.R: R script (mrkdown) used to generate the violinplots represented in Fig.4a and Wilcoxon rank-sum U test. test